bradchristie/taminations-flutter/assets/c2/stack_the_line.md

 # Stack the Line

-From tandem couples, box circulate, and some T-bone boxes (there are usually 2 leads and 2 trailers): All [1/4 In](../a1/quarter_in.md), and the original lead dancers [Pass Thru](../b1/pass_thru.md) (on the diagonal, if necessary) to form a right-hand mini-wave with the others.
+From Tandem Couples, Box Circulate, and some T-Bone Boxes (there are usually 2 leads and 2 trailers): All [1/4 In](../a1/quarter_in.md), and the original lead dancers [Pass Thru](../b1/pass_thru.md) (on the diagonal, if necessary) to form a Right-Hand Mini-Wave with the others.
 The original trailers slide sideways if necessary.
-Finishes in a right-hand mini-wave, except for some T-bone boxes.
+Finishes in a Right-Hand Mini-Wave, except for some T-Bone Boxes.

 >
 > ![alt](stack_the_line.png)